Himanshu-Kumar-123/Deep-Learning-Model-Performance/NOTES.md

 **Example:**
 ![regularization_example](notes_images/regularization_example.png)
 > Total loss starts to increase after some time even if the MSE reduces because of the regularization effect.
 This ensures that the model doesn’t overfit.

+## Dropout

+### Example:

+Imagine a teacher is teaching a class where the front benchers are always answering the questions the teacher asks and they’re learning at a much higher rate than the backbenchers.
+The backbenchers are not able to understand the concepts.

+Now the entire class has to participate as a team in some Olympiad and each student has to perform.
+So, to improve the process of learning, the teacher starts randomly asking questions so that every student participates and learns.

+This is similar to **dropout** in Neural Networks.

+In a neural network, the weights are randomly initialized, due to which a few neurons can get higher chances of learning.